appsignal/appsignal-kubernetes/README.md

 # AppSignal for Kubernetes

-AppSignal for Kubernetes is an agent that collects and sends metrics about your Kubernetes cluster to your AppSignal account.
+AppSignal for Kubernetes collects and sends metrics about your Kubernetes cluster to your AppSignal account.

 ## Installation